bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

 pointer\_1 plus one'.
 The parentheses tells C to compute `pointer_1 + 1`
 before applying the dereference opeartor, so the correct address is identified within parentheses and dereferenced with the asterisk outside of them.
-We can assign five random values and print them using the function below.
+We can assign six random values and print them using the function below.

     #include<stdio.h>